dejsmith7/Final-Project-Brewer_DS/README.md

 # Final-Project-Brewer_DS
-This is the final project submission for Dejah Smith
+This is the final project submission for Dejah Smith.
 I have been able to use pangenomic analysis to futher understand soil bacterial isolates from an ongoing research project.